TomWhitwell/MTM_Newsite_2022/_devices/simpleeq.md

 module-name: "Simple EQ"
 categories: eurorack
 image: /images/simple-eq_600.png
 excerpt: "is a bit like a Seventies stereo.
-Two channels; one with bass & treble, one with tilt."
+Two channels: One with bass & treble, one with tilt."
 # overlay: "NEW"
 thonk-url: "https://www.thonk.co.uk/shop/music-thing-modular-simple-eq-full-kit/?utm_source=MTM&utm_campaign=simpleeq"
 size: "4 HP"